ghaithdallaali/solace-kotlin-android-paho-example/README.md

 <!-- .element height="50%" width="50%" -->

 ## Running the app
+* Import the project into [Android Studio](https://developer.android.com/studio/index.html) after cloning it.
-* After cloning the repo, navigate to `app/src/main/java/com/example/myapplication/MessagingOptions.kt` and update the following constants based on your broker's connection details:
+* Navigate to `app/src/main/java/com/example/myapplication/MessagingOptions.kt` and update the following constants based on your broker's connection details:
   * `SOLACE_MQTT_HOST`
   * `SOLACE_CLIENT_PASSWORD`
-* The `TOPIC` to publish/subscribe to, as well as the `MSG` payload are hard-coded in the `MainActivity`
+* Modify the `TOPIC` to publish/subscribe to, as well as the `MSG` payload under `MainActivity.kt`
 * Build and run the sample app
   * The app has two buttons, one to have the app subscribe to a topic on the Solace broker, and the other is to have the app publish a message on the same topic to the broker.
 If the app was subscribed to the topic before a message was published, then the message will circle back to the app, and the counter in the center of the `MainActivity` will increment.